-Blue Ocean Strategy by W. Chan Kim and Renée Mauborgne Book Summary & Commentary
+Blue Ocean Strategy Summary: 7 Best Lessons from W. Chan Kim and Renée Mauborgne

 Have you ever thought of an exciting new business idea… only to look online and discover 12 other people have already done it?
 D’oh!